viorel-anghel/pgdump-kubernetes/README.md

 ## Multi-Attach error for volume

-While testing the helm chart I have encountered this error, in the pod spawned by the cronjob.
+While testing the helm chart I have encountered this error, in the pod created by the cronjob.
 The pod is stuck in 'Init:0/1' state and the events show:

 ```
 kubectl -n cango-web describe pod [...]